omnius45467/geekwise-alexa-course/src/app/markdown/day_1/day_1.md

         * `curl -sL https://deb.nodesource.com/setup_4.x | sudo -E bash -`
         * `sudo apt-get install -y nodejs`
     * The next major dependency that we will need to install is [grunt](https://github.com/gruntjs/grunt)
+    * Let's also check and see what the current status of the modules we already have installed by typing `npm list --depth=0`

 Like it or not much of what we will be doing with lambda and the skills is dependant on grunt.
 If you prefer gulp write a `gulpfile.js` for it!
 I'll welcome a pull request.